Arash-Mansourpour/SynthGenesis/README.md

-Simulate the end-to-end process of human somatic cell nuclear transfer (SCNT).
+Model the end-to-end process of human cloning simulation.

-Model epigenetic reprogramming and cellular differentiation pathways.
+Integrate cutting-edge bioinformatics and machine learning for genomic analysis.

+Simulate cellular reprogramming and developmental biology in silico.

-Provide a modular framework for integrating emerging biotechnologies.
+Provide a scalable framework for speculative biotech research.

-Serve as a narrative or educational tool for speculative bioengineering.
+Prerequisites

+To engage with this framework, you’ll need:

+Hardware: High-performance computing cluster (e.g., NVIDIA DGX A100), confocal microscope (e.g., Zeiss LSM 980), microfluidic systems.

+Software: Python 3.9+, Biopython, TensorFlow, MATLAB, OpenCV, SAMtools, GATK.

+Databases: ENCODE, UCSC Genome Browser, ClinVar.

+Knowledge: Molecular biology, bioinformatics, synthetic biology, machine learning.

-Theoretical Process
+Detailed Process

-1. Genomic Material Acquisition and Analysis
+Stage 1: Genomic Material Acquisition and Validation

-Purpose: Obtain and validate high-fidelity genomic material from a donor somatic cell.
+Objective: Extract and validate high-fidelity genomic material from a donor somatic cell to serve as the cloning template.

-Procedure:

-Extract a viable somatic cell (e.g., fibroblast) from the donor via minimally invasive biopsy.

-Isolate the nucleus using centrifugation and enzymatic dissociation (e.g., trypsin-based protocols).

-Perform whole-genome sequencing (WGS) using next-generation sequencing platforms (e.g., nanopore sequencing with Oxford Nanopore MinION).

-Validate genomic integrity by cross-referencing with reference human genomes (e.g., GRCh38).

-Techniques:

-High-resolution chromatography for DNA purification.

-Single-cell RNA sequencing (scRNA-seq) to assess transcriptomic stability.
+Step 1.1: Sample Collection
+Collect a somatic cell (e.g., dermal fibroblast) via a 2mm punch biopsy from the donor.
+Ensure sterile conditions (ISO 5 cleanroom) and immediate storage in a cryopreservation medium (e.g., 10% DMSO, 90% FBS) at -80°C.

+Step 1.2: Nuclear Isolation
+Thaw the sample and dissociate cells using 0.25% trypsin-EDTA.
+Centrifuge at 300g for 5 minutes to pellet cells.
+Lyse the cell membrane with a hypotonic buffer and extract the nucleus via differential centrifugation (1000g, 10 min).

+Step 1.3: Whole-Genome Sequencing (WGS)
+Purify DNA using silica-based spin columns (e.g., Qiagen DNeasy).
+Sequence the genome with a hybrid approach: Oxford Nanopore for long reads (10-100 kb) and Illumina NovaSeq for short-read accuracy (150 bp).
+Aim for 30x coverage.

+Step 1.4: Genomic Analysis
+Map reads to the GRCh38 reference genome using BWA-MEM.
+Call variants with GATK HaplotypeCaller.
+Annotate SNPs and indels with ANNOVAR.
+Perform quality control with FastQC and MultiQC to ensure <1% error rate.

+Step 1.5: Epigenetic Profiling
+Conduct bisulfite sequencing to map DNA methylation (e.g., 5mC) and ChIP-seq for histone modifications (e.g., H3K4me3).
+Use Bismark for methylation analysis and MACS2 for peak calling.